Is Your Back-Office Operations Person Retiring? 4 Replacement Options

 If you’re lucky, you’ve had this investment ops person for a number of years.

-… but now they plan to retire.
+… but now they plan to switch firms or retire.

 At this point, you appreciate their work more than ever, but you’re not looking forward to their departure.